-Air, light and noise pollution can have serious effects on well-being and health.
-Rather than trying to lessen these effects after a development has taken place, the Plan presumes against developments which will likely incur such problems.
+176. Air, light and noise pollution can have serious effects on well-being and health.
+Rather than trying to lessen these effects after a development has taken place, the Plan enables proactively to prevent developments which will likely incur such problems.

-Policy NE12: Water, air, light and noise pollution
+Policy NE12: Water, air light and noise pollution